 The three chemicals used in the darkroom are the developer, stop bath, and fixer.
 These three darkroom chemicals do the following:

 - A developer makes the pictures appear

-- The fixer rinses away the excess chemicals and “fixes” the film so it isn’t light sensitive any longer.
+- The fixer rinses away any excess chemicals and “fixes” the film so it isn’t light sensitive any longer.

 Developer: Starting the Process

 A developer reacts with the silver halides, making a picture appear.
 For black and white film, you use black and white developer.
 For color film, you need to use a different developer for C-41 chromogenic color print film.
 C41 is the most common type of color film and contains dyes to bring out the different hues.